bishwaG/Nextpie/docs/configure.md

 ## An Example workflow

 Nextflow comes with an example Nextflow workflow to explore Nextpie features.
-The example workflow is located in `example-workflow` directory.
+The example workflow is located in `assets/example-workflow` directory.

 ## Configure Nextflow pipeline for Nextpie

 Nextpie has a client plugin named [nf-nextpie](https://github.com/bishwaG/nf-nextpie).
 Once the following lines are added to `nextflow.config`, Nextlow will automatically download the pipeline during runtime and stores in `$HOME/.nextflow/plugins/nf-nextpie-X.X.X`.
-This feature greatly minimize configuration hassles.
+This feature greatly minimizes configuration hassles.

 ```
 plugins {